-TALLAHASSEE, Florida — Florida Gov. Rick Scott will travel the state this week to promote his $1 billion tax cut proposal, which is mostly targeted at businesses.
+TALLAHASSEE, Florida — Florida Gov. Rick Scott is trying to win support for his $1 billion tax cut package.

 Scott on Tuesday spent more than an hour before a House legislative committee defending his push for his tax cuts, many of which are targeted toward businesses.

 It was a rare sight for the governor to spend so much time interacting with lawmakers.

 But Scott's move comes when it's unclear if legislators will go along with his tax cut package, as well as other parts of his recommended budget.
 The Legislature will draw up a new budget early next year.

 Some legislators, for example, are questioning why Scott relies on higher property taxes to boost money for schools.